Hulvdan/hulvdan.github.io/README.md

 ![To Be Described](docs/assets/tbd4-1.gif)
 ![To Be Described](docs/assets/tbd4-2.gif)

-This is an untitled WIP project inspired by "Soko Loco Deluxe".
+This is an untitled WIP project inspired by [Soko Loco Deluxe](https://store.steampowered.com/app/1003730/Soko_Loco_Deluxe/).

 ### The Clocktower Letter – [itch.io](https://hulvdan.itch.io/the-clockwork-letter)